cmu-ini/aia-web/docs/lab-guide-template.md

 Examples might include:

-- Was a firewall rule implemented correctly?
-(The check should try to connect to the specific port/service and validate whether the connection makes it through or fails.)
+- Was a firewall rule implemented correctly? _(The check should try to connect to the specific port/service and validate whether the connection makes it through or fails.)_
-- Did the student properly configure the Apache website?
-(The check should try to retrieve the contents from the proper `URL:port` with a wget or curl and validate that the content is accessible and accurate.)
+- Did the student properly configure the Apache website? _(The check should try to retrieve the contents from the proper `URL:port` with a wget or curl and validate that the content is accessible and accurate.)_
-- Strive to check the "thing" that gets to the heart of what you asked the student to do, but also ensures the correct state before moving on.
+- Strive to check the "thing" that gets to the heart of what you asked the student to do, but also ensures the correct state before proceeding to the next task.

 ## Repeat the above structure as needed until you have a complete lab guide